rug-cit-hpc/league-of-robots/infra_catalog/README.md

 # Infra Catalog

 Extra inventory files for keeping track of our infra.
-These inventory file contain values not required for deploying playbooks to configure machines.
+These inventory files contain values not required for deploying playbooks to configure machines.
 They are only used to keep track of things like

  * Make